Srinidhi Shetty: Acting career

 Shetty made her acting debut with the 2018 Kannada period action film, KGF: Chapter 1 opposite Yash.
 It was directed by Prashanth Neel.
 She portrayed a head strong girl, Reena Desai.
 The film was a box office success and became the highest grossing Kannada film of the year.
 Manoj Kumar R. of The Indian Express felt her character was "underwritten".
 The film earned her nominations for Filmfare Award for Best Female Debut – South and SIIMA Award for Best Female Debut – Kannada.

 In 2022, following a four year hiatus, she reprised her role of Reena in the film's sequel, KGF: Chapter 2.
 The film emerged as the second highest grossing Indian film of the year and the highest grossing Kannada film of all time.
 Both the films also rank among the highest-grossing Indian film of all time.
 Taran Adarsh stated, "Srinidhi looks stunning and delivers a worthy performance".
 Her performance earned her the SIIMA Award for Best Actress – Kannada.
 In the same year, Shetty made her Tamil debut with action thriller film Cobra alongside Vikram.
 The film was a box-office failure.
 She portrayed Bhavana Menon, a criminology professor.
 Her character received mixed reviews from critics.

 Following another three year hiatus, Shetty expanded to Telugu films in 2025 with HIT: The Third Case.
 She played an IPS officer Mrudula, opposite Nani.
 Sangeeta Devi Dundoo of The Hindu noted, "Srinidhi is a welcome addition to the franchise, bringing both elegance and an unexpected twist to the narrative."
 The film became a commercial success and the sixth highest grossing Telugu film of the year.
+Her performance earned her nomination for SIIMA Award for Best Actress – Telugu.
 She then played an IVF specialist Dr. Raaga Kumar in the Telugu film Telusu Kada opposite Siddhu Jonnalagadda.
 T. Maruthi Acharya of India Today stated, "Srinidhi leaves a strong mark in flashbacks and emotional sequences, giving Raaga depth and nuance with her performance."
+The film underperformed commercially.

-Media image
+In the media

 Shetty was named the Bangalore Times Most Desirable Women in 2016.
 In the same list, she was placed 4th in 2018 and 2019, and 5th in 2020.
+In Chennai Times' 30 Most Desirable Woman, she was placed 14th in 2020.
 She is one of the most followed Kannada actress on Instagram.